ChrisPritchard/ctf-writeups/tryhackme/yearofthedog.md

 # Year of the Dog

-A hard room!
-Having fun!
+A hard room that required *a lot* of enumeration before I figured it out, including a few dead ends.

 ## Getting a shell